-Figure 13 Atropine and hyoscine (scopolamine)
+FIGURE 13.
+Atropine and hyoscine (scopolamine)

-11.5.
 Colchicine

 Colchicine is also known as methyl ether of colchicines.
-It is secondary metabolite commonly produced by plants like Colchicum autumnale and Gloriosa superba, It is originally used to treat rheumatic complaints, especially gout [14].
-Colchicine is one of the oldest available therapies for acute gout.
+It is secondary metabolite commonly produced by plants like Colchicum autumnale and Gloriosa superba, It is originally used to treat rheumatic complaints, especially gout.14 Colchicine is one of the oldest available therapies for acute gout.
 It is considered second-line therapy due to a narrow therapeutic window and a high rate of side effects, particularly at higher doses.
 The exact mechanism of action of colchicine in gout is not completely known.
-However, it involves in a reduction of lactic acid production by leukocytes leads to a decrease in uric acid deposition, and a reduction in phagocytosis, with abatement of the inflammatory response [53].
+However, it involves in a reduction of lactic acid production by leukocytes leads to a decrease in uric acid deposition, and a reduction in phagocytosis, with abatement of the inflammatory response.52